Total TimePrep: 25 min. Bake: 25 min. + cooling

 - In a small saucepan, combine the honey, brown sugar, syrup, wheat germ, oil and cinnamon.
-Cook and stir over medium heat for 4-5 minutes or until smooth.
+Cook and stir over medium heat until smooth, 4-5 minutes.
 Remove from the heat; stir in vanilla.
 Pour over the oat mixture and toss to coat.

-- Transfer to a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake at 350° for 22-27 minutes or until golden brown, stirring occasionally.
+- Transfer to a greased 15x10x1-in. baking pan.
+Bake at 350° until golden brown, stirring occasionally, 22-27 minutes.
 Cool completely on a wire rack.
 Stir in fruit bits.
 Store in an airtight container.
-Yield: 7 cups.

 Nutrition Facts1/2 cup: 264 calories, 12g fat (1g saturated fat), 0 cholesterol, 14mg sodium, 37g carbohydrate (21g sugars, 4g fiber), 6g protein.

 Just made, very good!
 I bake/cook a lot and have made other granola's before but this was the best.
 I did not have wheat germ or pumpkin seeds so I just added more sunflower seeds and oatmeal.
 Can't wait to have on vanilla yogurt with fruit for brkfast.

 Apr 7, 2012

 Fantastic recipe and easy to make.
 Everytime I make it for someone who has not tasted it before, they want the recipe.
 The ingredients can be pricey, but if bought in bulk can make a lot!
 Make this recipe all the time!